-- 7.4.1 So there is already some administrative devolution in Wales.
-The evidence which we have received suggests there is scope for taking this further- - 7.4.2 Cases involving laws which apply only in Wales should be heard, whenever possible, at first and second instance in Wales.
-(This is in the context of Lawapplying in Wales only but extending to England and Wales). - 7.4.3 The various divisions of the High Court should sit in Wales on a regular basis to hear cases that arise in Wales.
-A High Court office might be established in Wales to coordinate High Court sittings in Wales.
-High Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice that they understand the distinct requirements of Wales and Welsh law. - 7.4.4 The divisions of the Appeal Court should continue to sit in Wales on a regular basis to hear cases that arise in Wales.
-Appeal Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice that they understand the distinct requirements of Wales and Welsh law. - 7.4.5 In principle we believe that\-Welsh-domiciled defendants, appellants or plaintiffs who wish to use the Welsh language in court proceedings transferred to England\should be able to do so, as they already can for cases heard in Wales.
-Wwherever the case is heard, although weg-acknowledge that further consideration needs to be given to the details including where the parties do not all agree and the issue of cost effectiveness and availability of resources. - 7.4.6 There should also be mechanisms to ensure that there are judges at all levels who are competent -to hear cases in Welsh.
-It would be necessary to ensure that there are enough judges able to conduct hearings at all levels in Welsh, which may be difficult to achieve in practice. - 7.4.7 Beyond administrative devolution we have also considered whether responsibility for the court system and judiciary should be devolved to the Welsh Government-as\they are it is in Scotland and Northern Ireland.
-Such devolution need not cover all courts; and there could be separate arrangements for hearing Welsh laws and England and Wales laws.
-We recognise that it is unusual for a devolved state or region that has legislative powers not to have a court system of its own where cases involving those laws are heard, though devolved courts do not have to deal exclusively with devolved laws: in the case of Scotland and Northern Ireland, there are devolved court systems that deal comfortably both with devolved law and non-devolved law. - 7.4.8 There are two separate issues here.
+The Judicial College is working with HM Courts and Tribunal Service's Welsh Language Unit to provide training in Welsh so as to broaden the availability of appropriately trained Welsh-speaking judiciary.
+We believe that there should be further mechanisms to ensure that there are judges at all levels who are competent to hear cases in the Welsh language. - 7.3.27 In principle we also believe that Welsh-domiciled defendants, appellants or plaintiffs who wish to use the Welsh language in court proceedings transferred to England should be able to do so, as they already can for cases heard in Wales.
+We acknowledge that further consideration needs to be given to the details including where the parties do not all agree and the issue of cost effectiveness and availability of resources. - 7.3.28 There should also be mechanisms to ensure that there are judges at all levels who are competent to hear cases in the Welsh language. - 7.3.29 Beyond administrative devolution we have also considered whether responsibility for the court system and judiciary should be devolved to the Welsh Government.
+We recognise that it is unusual for a devolved state or region that has legislative powers not to have a court system of its own where cases involving those laws are heard, though devolved courts do not have to deal exclusively with devolved laws: in the case of Scotland and Northern Ireland, there are devolved court systems that deal comfortably both with devolved law and non-devolved law. - 7.3.30 There are two separate issues here.
 The first is whether the administration of the courts in Wales should be transferred to the Welsh Government.
-Though
+Though there would be clear advantages in devolution of courts administration, with the opportunity for court provision for example to reflect Welsh needs, there would be substantial costs.
+According to the UK Government, a devolved court service would cost approximately an additional £10m, largely consisting of IT system and support costs, on top of the existing £70 million costs of HMCTS Wales of about £70 million. - 7.3.31 The second issue is whether Wales should have a separate judiciary and a separate legal profession.
+In terms of a devolved judiciary, the costs would be limited in routine day-to-day management terms.
+According to the UK